 Using the formula to relate magnitude to energy, how much energy was radiated by the Sumatra-Andaman earthquake?
-Try it yourself and then see my answer.
+Try it yourself and then check your work by clicking below:

 A 60-watt incandescent light bulb uses 60 joules of energy per second.
 The rupture of the Sumatra-Andaman earthquake lasted about 500 seconds.
 So,this earthquake released enough energy during its rupture to light up how many 60-watt lightbulbs?
-Try it yourself and then see my answer.
+Try it yourself and then check your work by clicking below:

 Wow, that's a lot of light bulbs!
 In fact, if you assume they are all about 4 inches in diameter, then if you put this many lightbulbs side by side you would have a trail that goes farther than the distance from the Sun to Neptune.
 That's a long way.